-- Superpowerful Genetics / Hybrid Power: As a rule of thumb, each kid uses their mother's signature fighting style, with Issei's dragon power inherent in their bodies to give them support to execute powerful techniques (with the exception of Ex and Airi, who both wields Longinuses and have their own unique combat styles).
-They are also quasi-immortal (or at least have much longer lifespan), thanks to the Great Red's genes they inherited from Issei.
+- Superpowerful Genetics / Hybrid Power: As a rule of thumb, each kid uses their mother's signature fighting style, with Issei's dragon power inherent in their bodies to give them support to execute powerful techniques (except for Ex and Airi, who both wields Longinuses and have their own unique combat styles).
+They are also quasi-immortal (or at least have a much longer lifespan), thanks to the Great Red's genes they inherited from Issei.

-- Teen Genius: They are barely teenagers, yet their mastery of their abilities easily surpasses their parents at present (who are hinted to be their post-volume 18 selves).
+- Teen Genius: They are barely teenagers, yet the mastery of their abilities easily surpasses their parents at present (who are hinted to be their post-volume 18 selves).

 - Worf Had the Flu: When they finally confront Loki and Metal Fenrir, they cannot even put a dent in the direwolf and are blasted by the god's magic.
 Justified, since the new EX version of Fenrir is a perfected type with superior cyborg body, which later acts as Loki's version of the Scale Mail armor, amplifying his power.